April 20th, 2019

 We always say there is no such thing as bad weather, just bad gear.
 Having a sense of the weather conditions and having the right gear to stay warm, dry and safe in the sun makes for a much more enjoyable adventure.

 But never fear if you don’t have all the right gear!
 Most good tour operators will have gear to borrow or rent for a nominal fee.
+Contact us for information.
+We would be happy to set you up!

 - Remember to respect the Wildlife